todbot/hidapitester/README.md

 See the [hidapitester releases page](https://github.com/todbot/hidapitester/releases) for builds for:

-- Mac OS X
+- Mac OS X (Intel and M1)
-- Linux (Ubuntu x64)
+- Linux (Ubuntu x64 and Raspberry Pi)
-- Windows
+- Windows 64-bit

 ## Usage